This is my adaptation of Dave Higton's spam deleting e-mail fetcher.

 Look here for a list of changes.

 This is a RISC OS program.
-It should run on any version of the operating system from 3.10.
+It should run on any version of the operating system from 3.10 (3.50 if you want to use the AcornSSL module for secure connections).

 To run AntiSpam you need SysLog and having StrongHelp on your machine is strongly recommended.
 If you have RISC OS Select, Adjust or Six, you already have SysLog.
 Otherwise you may need to pick up a version from Tom Hughes' website.
 The most recent version of StrongHelp can be found here.